Enriquegarciayranzo/Data-Engineer/data-engineering-class-main/fundamentals/exercise1/README.md

     Yes, cleaning dates, trip durations, and removing invalid rows.

 e.
 Are there null values?
 In which fields?
 Measure how many and guess a reason.
     Yes, sometimes in station names or user type.
-Likely due to missing GPS or incomplete user info.
+Likely due to missing GPS or incomplete user information.